White power

-White power is a white supremacist political slogan.
+White power is a white supremacist political slogan and ideology.
 The slogan and its variations are a frequently used white supremacist chant.
 The slogan was originally used in reference to a kind of pan-white white supremacy espoused by George Lincoln Rockwell, unlike other types of white racism which prioritized Aryan or Nordic conceptions of racism, excluding Slavic or Mediterranean peoples, or traditionally American forms of racism that were anti-Catholic.
 The term is also sometimes used generically to refer to many different forms of white racist activism collectively, or as a particularly extreme strain of white supremacy.
 It is also the name of the movement and subculture that follows the ideology, the white power movement.
 White power as a subculture is active in both the United States and Europe, from which stems the white power music scene and white power skinheads.

 The white power slogan was coined in 1966 by neo-Nazi political activist George Lincoln Rockwell, the founder of the American Nazi Party, as a counterslogan to black power.
 This came with a shift in Rockwell's politics from Nazi racial politics to the white power brand of pan-white racial supremacy, which became the white power racial ideology.
 Shortly after its coinage, Rockwell utilized the slogan in a high profile counter-march to Martin Luther King Jr. in Chicago, which resulted in coverage of the slogan.
 The ideology broadened the appeal of white supremacy in America and is popular among white supremacists following Rockwell.
 Rockwell propounded these ideas in a book, published posthumously after his 1967 assassination, entitled White Power.
 The white power ideology also influenced the development of white nationalism.